 Mexico is renowned for its cuisine and whether you are up for a taco street tour or prefer to embark on a traditional Oaxacan cookery course, the gastronomy here is out of this world.
 However, worth mentioning is the new culinary era that has emerged in the colonial city of San Miguel de Allende.
 World famous Chef, Enrique Olvera, is cooking up a feast of contemporary Mexican food at the poolside restaurant Moxi.
 Frequented by San Miguel de Allende’s elite, the 7 course taster menu draws crowds and the chocolate mousse with mandarin and mescal is not to be missed.

-Huaca Pucllana in the Miraflores District of Lima is located on a pre-Inca archaeological site.
+Huaca Pucllana in the Miraflores District of Lima, Peru is located on a pre-Inca archaeological site.
 It is a spectacular setting, especially at night when the site is lit.
 The gastronomic experience is phenomenal.
 Traditional Peruvian dishes including ceviche, guinea pig, beef heart, and fantastic array of use wild vegetables grown across the country in the different microclimates.
 They also make a mean Pisco Sour.

 Siete Fuegos Restaurant at the Vines Resort & Spa is making headlines.
 Cooking beef here has become an art form, and most recently our own celebrity chef John Torode visited Siete Fuegos in BBC documentary ‘John Torode’s Argentina’ to learn a thing or two.
 With an open –flame cooking techniques and 9 hour cooking times, there is no question that the Siete Fuegos is serving up some of Argentina’s finest beef (and fish) and paired with exceptional wines, creating one of Argentina’s culinary highlights.